-- Eggs: This recipe calls for 6 eggs which I’ll agree is a lot of eggs for a single cake, but it makes up not only the bulk of the liquid in this recipe but it adds to the cake’s rise, texture, and richness.
+- Eggs: This recipe calls for 6 large chicken eggs which I’ll agree is a lot of eggs for a single cake, but it makes up not only the bulk of the liquid in this recipe but it adds to the cake’s rise, texture, and richness.

 - Maple Syrup: This is our main sweetener and the other liquid portion of our cake.
 The maple adds a lot of flavor to our cake.